Our wedding photos were published on Hello May magazine today which made me realise that I still haven’t blogged our own story.

 Don’t get me wrong, DIY is great for being able to personalise a wedding but in the end it was a lot harder to put together (and more expensive) than I thought!
 Luckily my brother Ross co-runs an awesome events company and helped (/got roped in last minute) to save the day and organise all the drinks, bar staff, logistics and setup!
 It was a bit different to the usual 15,000person Oktoberfest he’s used to but he did comment that he thought it was more hard work….or maybe he said i was, not sure!

-This is us getting locked in a racecourse after going off road for photos and having uber save our bacon leaving Liv ( one of the photographers) behind with the car.
+This is us getting locked in a racecourse after going off-road for photos and having Uber save our bacon leaving Liv ( one of the photographers) behind with the car.

-YOU DO YOU.
 Do what makes both of you happy and don’t do things to please others or because you think you have to.

-In the end I wouldn’t change a thing.
+In the end, I wouldn’t change a thing.
 I’m actually so glad we had a wedding over eloping, I guess maybe because we kinda got to do that with our Part 2 South African wedding.
 By having the two separate celebrations both our families got to witness our union and we got to do it all our way which was perfect.